L-Blanc/scraping-project/README.md

 Niche provides report cards for K-12 schools and attributes ratings to schools based on a series of factors.
 You can find out more about about their methodology here:https://www.niche.com/k12/rankings/methodology/

 - First, I used the variable csvfile to open a csv file named "schools.csv" to collect the information I would be scraping from the page and created a python object "c" to manipulate.
-To that csv, I used the c.writerow() function to create a row for each item I would be scraping.
+To that csv, I used the c.writerow() function to create a row heading for each item I would be scraping.

 - Next, I used the Selenium library to create a for loop to click a button and iterate over each of the 153 pages related to my search results for public schools in Florida.

 - Then, inside of that for loop, I collected all of  the divs off each page that had the class "search result" into the variable "list_of_schools" so that I would ONLY collect the school results related to my filtered search for "public schools in Florida" and not pick up any of the divs containing the sponsored results throughout the page.

-- Next, I created a function (scrape_one_school()) to scrape the information for one school and put a for loop in that function that iterates over items in the list created by the variable list_of_schools.
-This function went inside of the for loop used to iterate over each page
+- Next, I created a function (scrape_one_school()) that uses the find() function to target different elements within the scraped div and stores that information into individual variables. scrape_one_school() scrapes the information for one school and I put a for loop in that function that iterates over each school (div) in the list (of divs) created by the variable "list_of_schools".
+This function went inside of the for loop I used in the beginning to iterate over each page.

 - Within the function scrape_one_school(),  I created a list (school_details) that returns the information I scraped from each div into a list.